 This soundbar has a Full HDMI In port, so you can use it as a hub between an external device like a Blu-ray player and your TV.
 It supports all common audio formats, including Dolby Atmos and DTS.
 However, it has to downmix these audio formats into stereo, which won't produce the most immersive experience.

 The LG GX Soundbar has outstanding audio format support via its Optical port.
 It supports Dolby Digital and DTS content, which are usually found on Blu-ray discs as well as streaming platforms.

 The LG GX Soundbar has mediocre wireless playback options.
 It can play audio wirelessly via Bluetooth and that's it.

 When used as a hub between your TV and another source like a gaming console, the LG GX Soundbar can pass 4k content at 60Hz.
 Text sent using this signal looks crisp.

 This sub wirelessly connects to the bar and it only needs its power cable.

 The LG GX Soundbar has a small text screen in the middle of the bar behind its fabric covering.
 It displays the current input, volume levels, and any other level changes you make such as sub level adjustments.

 This bar has a few physical buttons located on the right side of the bar.
 You can turn the bar on and off, switch inputs, and adjust for volume.

 The LG GX Soundbar has a basic remote that lets you easily change most settings.
 However, the dialogue enhancement feature is only available via the companion app.
 You also won't be able to use this device as a universal remote to control your TV.

-The LG GX Soundbar goes into standby after being idle for some time but the manufacturer doesn't specify a set time.
+The LG GX Soundbar goes into standby after being idle for 15 minutes when it isn't connected to an external device.
 As it also supports HDMI CEC, you can use your TV's remote to control some of your soundbar's features such as volume and input control.